ayuthmang/LEMP-docker-codeigniter-starter-kit/readme.md

 # Special Thanks

-Thanks this stureture and idea from nuuneoi https://github.com/nuuneoi/lemp-docker-starter-kit
+I built this project from scratch for a practice with docker and thanks his stureture and idea from nuuneoi https://github.com/nuuneoi/lemp-docker-starter-kit